ToFuProject/tofu/README.md

 tofu can thus easily load and handle multiple IDSs (IMAS data structure units) and provide command-line tools for exporting IMAS data to other general tofu classes (e.g.: Cameras, Plasma2D...) and for interactive plotting.
 All tofu objects have methods to facailitate in-python-console introspection, the ``__repr__`` method is overloaded to display relevant information, an dthis is widely used to explore the data loaded from IMAS.

+Do you want to use **tofu** on IMAS and don't know where to start?
+[See our wiki.](https://github.com/ToFuProject/tofu/wiki/Using-tofu-on-IMAS-server)

 ----